Updated February 2022

 If you are making an adoption plan and need help finding a doctor that will see you during this time, please do not hesitate to contact Adoptions With Love for support.
 We can connect you with a quality and compassionate healthcare provider in your area.

 - How can I maintain a safe pregnancy during this time?

-There are many ways to protect yourself and those around you from the novel coronavirus.
+There are many ways to protect yourself and those around you from COVID-19.
 In fact, these recommendations are the same as those for the general public, including:

 - Can COVID-19 be passed from a pregnant woman to a fetus or newborn?

-- How will Coronavirus impact my delivery and hospital stay?
+- How will COVID impact my delivery and hospital stay?